WeeverApps/rand-injections-cli/README.md

 # Given:

 None, does not need anything else running.
-To see the data that you create with this tool can see it in DB or in a local environment.
+To see the data that you created with this tool, you can see it in DB or in a local environment urls.

 # Commands: